ss8319/ss8319/README.md

 ### Hi there 👋

-🔭 I’m currently working on buidling an AI Medical Decision Support System and AI For Medical Image Analysis at Qmed Asia.
+🔭 I’m a ML Engineer buidling Medical AI at Qmed Asia.

 🌱 I’m currently working on a few journal papers in the area of Medical AI with industry collaborators and university researchers.

-👯 I’m looking to collaborate on AI Medical Imaging or AI Medical LLM technologies.
+👯 I’m looking to collaborate on areas in AI for Healthcare.

-💬 Ask me about Machine Learning, Medical AI, Sign Language Translation or Machine Translation.
+💬 Ask me about Machine Learning, Medical AI, Machine Translation.

 ### Languages: